 “I keep to this routine every day without variation,” he said in a 2004 interview for the Paris Review.
 “The repetition itself becomes the important thing; it’s a form of mesmerism.
 I mesmerize myself to reach a deeper state of mind.”

 Haruki, for all intents and purposes, is a machine.
 When writing, he operates on a single set of unwavering principles.
 And it’s helped him earn millions of dollars during his career.

 In the business world, companies can operate on the same kind of principles — repeatable processes — to achieve optimum productivity and effectiveness.
-In fact, GitLab, a DevOps platform, has reached a valuation of $2.75 billion by developing a business operating system handbook that they follow to a T. Let’s look at how you can develop and ultimately implement these processes.
+In fact, GitLab, a DevOps platform, has reached a valuation of $2.75 billion in part by developing a team handbook that defines their business operating system.
+Let’s look at how you can develop and ultimately implement these processes.